 Each MEDT course has a set of learning outcomes listed in the syllabus.
-Discipline specific committees (e.g., hematology & hemostasis, urinalysis & body fluids, microbiology, chemistry, blood bank, immunology, professional traits) have developed terminal competency objectives that are used to assess student progress while in the curriculum, and career entry level skills at the end of Clinical Training (MEDT 591).
+Discipline specific committees (e.g., hematology & hemostasis, urinalysis & body fluids, microbiology, chemistry, blood bank, immunology, professional traits) have developed terminal competency objectives that are used to assess student progress while in the curriculum, and entry-level skills at the end of Clinical Training (MEDT 591).

 General Programmatic SLOs:

-2. Demonstrate career entry level knowledge of each discipline as specified by the Curriculum subcommittees.
+2. Demonstrate MLS entry-level knowledge of each discipline as specified by the Curriculum subcommittees.
 Knowledge include principles of analyses, sources of errors, correlations, interpretations, managing unexpected outcomes, communications.